answear/kube-vcloud-flexvolume/README.md

 Status
 ======

+## ATTENTION: DO NOT USE THIS BRANCH.
+IT HAS BEEN ALREADY MERGED INTO MASTER.

 Highly experimental and under heavy development.
 Do not use on a system that you care about the data.
 The current works-for-me version is: [1.1.1a2](../../releases/tag/1.1.1a2).